M.Div. in Theology & Ministry – Interdisciplinary Studies

 The Master of Divinity in Theology & Ministry (M.Div.) at Regent University is accredited by The Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS).

-On completing the M.Div. in Theology & Ministry – Interdisciplinary Studies degree program, online or on-campus in Virginia Beach, you will be able to:
+On completing the M.Div. in Theology & Ministry – Interdisciplinary Studies degree program online, you can:

 - Develop practical solutions to ministry challenges